Terrico White: Second Korean stint (2021)

 On January 9, 2021, White signed with Changwon LG Sakers as an injury replacement for Cady Lalanne, returning to the Korean Basketball League for a second stint.
 On February 4, 2021, he was traded to Seoul Samsung Thunders.

 Second Puerto Rican stint (2021)

 In June 2021, White signed with Gigantes de Carolina, returning to the BSN for a second stint.
 After playing seven games with the team, he signed with Brujos de Guayama.

 NBA G League (2021–2022)

 On December 28, 2021, White was acquired by the Long Island Nets of the NBA G League.
 He was waived two days later.
 He was re-acquired by Long Island on January 21, 2022, and then waived again on February 1 after appearing in two games.

 Return to Puerto Rico (2022)

 On March 15, 2022, White returned to Brujos de Guayama.

-Taiwan (2022–present)
+Taiwan (2022–2023)

 In October 2022, White signed with Hsinchu JKO Lioneers of the Taiwanese P. League+.
+In 18 games, he averaged 20.4 points, 7.0 rebounds and 3.7 assists per game.

+Return to Bahrain (2023)

+In March 2023, White joined Al-Najma of the Bahraini Premier League.

+Dominican Republic (2023)

+In May 2023, White had a four-game stint in the Dominican Republic with Metros de Santiago.

+Mexico (2023)

+In October 2023, White had a five-game stint with Correbasket UAT of the Mexican LNBP.

+Return to Australia (2025–present)

+In September 2024, White signed with the Kalamunda Eastern Suns of the NBL1 West for the 2025 season.
+His former Perth Wildcats teammate, Bryce Cotton, helped him connect with Kalamunda.
+White formed a backcourt duo with Marshall Nelson.
+In 21 games, he averaged 11.57 points, 4.76 rebounds and 2.33 assists per game.